 Mile Moment of the Month: Jim Ryun’s Sub-4 at Kansas State Meet

-On May 15, 1965, Jim Ryun, who a year earlier had already broken 4 minutes in the Mile as a junior for Wichita East High in Wichita, KS, the first prep athlete to achieve the magic mark, walked onto the cinder track at the Kansas State Meet to attempt a solo sub-4 minute Mile.
+On Saturday, May 15, 1965, Jim Ryun, who a year earlier had already broken 4 minutes in the Mile as a junior for Wichita East High in Wichita, Kansas, the first prep athlete to achieve the magic mark, walked onto the cinder track at the Kansas State Meet to attempt a solo sub-4 minute Mile.
 His athletic talent, already known the world over, was nonetheless stepping onto untested ground.
-Ryun's first sub-4 came at an Open race almost a year earlier on June 5, 1964 in Compton, CA, a season in which he also qualified for the 1964 Olympic Games in the 1500 meters.
-This would be a high school-only race where he would need to lead every step of the way in a race against the clock.
+Ryun's first sub-4 came at an Open race almost a year earlier on June 5, 1964 in Compton, California, a season in which the talented teen also qualified for the 1964 Tokyo Olympic Games in the 1500 meters.
+This would be a high school-only race where he led every step of the way in a race against the clock and pain.

 - Petition Kansas State High School Activities Association to #BringBackTheMile

 Jim Ryun breaks 4 minutes (3:58.3) for the Mile at Kansas State Meet – first sub-4 at high school-only competition and State meet (1965); still the only sub-4 at a State meet.

 Jim Ryun commentary post-race with local TV station KAKE